cardano-foundation/CIPs/CIP-????/README.md

 2. Users maintain custody of their assets at all times.
 3. Naturally concurrent and gets more concurrent the more users there are.
 No batchers are required.
 4. Liquidity naturally spreads to all trading pairs instead of being siloed into specific trading pairs.
-5. Capital efficiency --> enough liquidity can turn the DEX into a price oracle.
+5. Enough liquidity can turn the DEX into a price oracle.
+6. Capital efficient due to the nature of atomic swaps where users specify their prices.
-6. ADA is all you need to interact with the DEX.
+7. ADA is all you need to interact with the DEX.
-7. Upgradability can happen democratically.
+8. Upgradability can happen democratically.
-8. Easy to integrate into any frontend.
+9. Easy to integrate into any frontend.

 ## Rationale: how does this CIP achieve its goals?
 By being able to easily broadcast the necessary information for a Dapp, user assets can be segregated into separate addresses and, therefore, enable full delegation control while using the Dapp.
-Thanks to the broadcasting, the segregated addresses can act as if all the assets were pooled together (checkout the `Cardano-Swaps` README to see how liquidity is achieved; it arises naturally).
+Thanks to broadcasting, the segregated addresses can act as if all the assets were pooled together (checkout the `Cardano-Swaps` README to see how liquidity is achieved; it arises naturally).

-The fact that beacon tokens are generalizable for aggregating any information on the blockchain is just a bonus.
+The fact that beacon tokens are generalizable for aggregating any information on the blockchain is a bonus.

 ### Does the reliance on off-chain APIs create *more* centralization?
 The short answer is no. It is important to look at what the limiting centralization factors are for any design.